kamranahmedse/developer-roadmap/src/data/roadmaps/python/python.md

     In terms of responsibilities, they will vary based on their project, company, and seniority.
 However, they usually include writing efficient code, managing data structures (especially when doing data science with Python), optimizing algorithms, and working with frameworks such as Pandas, TensorFlow, Django, and others.

-    ## How to become a Python developer
+    ## How to become a Python developer?

     To become a Python developer, the first step is learning the basics of Python, including data types, functions, and object-oriented programming (you can get away without learning OOP as well since Python allows for a hybrid programming model).